naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 Type, speed, duplex, stp settings and port type all need to be the same.
 If using Trunks, need same allowed VLANs and same native VLAN configured

+43.
+Which of the following do not indicate a duplex mismatch on an Ethernet LAN?
+- baby giants
+- late collisions
+- FCS errors
+- runts
+- alignment errors

+Of the available choices, baby giants do not indicate a duplex mismatch on a LAN.
+A baby giant is an Ethernet frame upto 1600 bytes in length.

+Runts, FCS errors and alignment errors can all indicate a duplex mismatch on an Ethernet LAN.
+Although the half-duplex mismatch will report laste collisions, the full duplex side will report different errors such as runts, fcs errors and alignment errors.

+44.
+The MAC address 01-00-0E-0F-0F-0F represents an IP multicast address.
+The Ethernet multicast range of 01-00-5E-00-00-00 through 01-00-5E-FF-FF-FF has been allocated for IP multicast use.
+This means that the first 24 bits of a 48 bit multicast address are always 01-00-0E